 - pinch of salt

-- Preheat the oven to 400F.
-Grease a 12-cup muffin tin with oil, making sure to spread a generous amount of oil onto the bottoms and sides of each cup.
-You could also you greased cupcake liners.
+- Preheat the oven to 375°F. Grease a 12-cup muffin tin with oil, making sure to spread a generous amount of oil onto the bottoms and sides of each cup.
+You could also use parchment muffin liners.

-- Spoon the batter into the prepared muffin tin.
-Bake for 12-14 minutes until the muffins are golden and cooked through.
-I like to insert a toothpick into one of the muffins and make sure it comes out dry.
+- Evenly distribute the batter into the prepared muffin tin.
+Bake for 20 minutes until the muffins are golden and cooked through.

 - Serve warm or at room temperature with a smear of maple sage butter (recipe below).